guoqincode/DiT-Visualization/README.md

 This project aims to explore the differences in feature aspects between DiT-based diffusion models and Unet-based diffusion models.
 We found that DiT-based diffusion models have consistent feature scales across different layers, while Unet models exhibit significant changes in feature scales and resolutions across different layers.

+## Contact
+I'm working on accelerating dit training and reasoning at the feature and token compression level, so don't hesitate to contact me if you're interested in doing **high-impact open source projects**!

 ## Visualization
 DiT visualization:
 ![DiT Visualization](assets/dit.png)